flamholz/guvs/README.md

 guvs
 ====

-Giant Unilamellar Vesicle (GUV) playground
+Giant Unilamellar Vesicle (GUV) playground for my rotation in the Fletcher lab.